yarnnnyarnnn

 The weekly recap is too long.
 Lead with risks and keep it under 500 words.

 Got it.
-I'll update this task to lead with risks and cap at 500 words.
-That preference will carry forward to future runs.
+Updated to lead with risks, capped at 500 words.
+That preference carries forward to every future run.

 Why it gets better, not stale